 Our allowance for credit losses includes a portion which is allocated by type of loan, based primarily upon our periodic reviews of the risk elements within the various categories of loans.
 The specific components relate to certain individually evaluated loans.
 The general components cover non-classified loans and are based on proxy expected lifetime loss rates, adjusted for bank-specific facts and circumstances.
 The allowance for credit losses is maintained by management at a level believed adequate to absorb estimated credit losses that are expected to occur within the existing loan portfolio through their contractual terms.
 However, actual losses are dependent upon future events and, as such, further additions to the level of the allowance for credit losses may become necessary.
-As of January 1, 2023, the Company adopted ASU No. 2016-13, Financial Instruments - Credit Losses (Topic 326).
-Refer to "Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations - Current Accounting Developments" for further discussion.

 We review and classify loans on no less frequently than a quarterly basis and our board of directors is provided with reports on our classified and criticized assets.
 We classify assets in accordance with the management guidelines described above.
-At December 31, 2023, we had no loans classified as "special mention," "doubtful" or "loss," and \$200,000 of loans classified as "substandard."
+At December 31, 2024, we had no loans classified as "special mention," "doubtful," "loss," or "substandard."

 Modifications on loans to borrowers experiencing financial difficulty.
 We occasionally modify loans to extend the term or make other concessions to help a borrower stay current on his or her loan and to avoid foreclosure.
 We consider modifications only after analyzing the borrower's current repayment capacity, evaluating the strength of any guarantors based on documented current financial information, and assessing the current value of any collateral pledged.
 We generally do not forgive principal or interest on loans but may do so if it is in our best interest and increases the likelihood that we can collect the remaining principal balance.
 We may modify the terms of loans to lower interest rates (which may be at below market rates), to provide for fixed interest rates on loans where fixed rates are otherwise not available, to provide for longer amortization schedules, or to provide for interest-only terms.
 These modifications are made only when a workout plan has been agreed to by the borrower that we believe is reasonable and attainable and in our best interests.
-There were no modifications on loans to borrowers experiencing financial difficulty during the years ended December 31, 2023 and 2022.
+There were no modifications on loans to borrowers experiencing financial difficulty during the years ended December 31, 2024 and 2023.